heytian/d2d-oco3-tools/README.md

 - Set file input and output paths in nc4-dl.py for the txt file, and add in your bearer token.
 - Run "python nc4-dl.py" in terminal.
 - Delete bearer token from nc4-dl.py after files are downloaded!

-#### Convert nc4 to csv
-- open the file "nc4_plot.ipynb" in Google Colab
-- There are 3 tools in there.
-Tool 1 is for processing nc4 files directly from the cloud (without local downloads) and into an aggregated CSV.
-This is probably the most useful!
-- Tool 2 is for the same process from locally downloaded files on Gdrive, and Tool 3 is for data exploration of variables within an NC4 file.

 #### Other useful OCO-3 processing tools
 - https://github.com/EarthDigitalTwin/FireAlarm-notebooks/blob/main/9.%20OCO3.ipynb